 In the internet age where websites and advertisements can be accessed around the world, it is important that you are not construed as ‘inducing’ Australians.
 ASIC provides some guidance around this at RG121.51-52.
 However, we encourage you to speak to a professional regulatory lawyer and carefully review your online marketing settings to avoid attracting unwanted regulatory attention.

-Additionally, ASIC notes “The courts’ interpretation of the phrase ‘carrying on a business in Australia’ is also relevant to the issue of whether you are carrying on a financial services business in Australia.
+ASIC also notes “The courts’ interpretation of the phrase ‘carrying on a business in Australia’ is also relevant to the issue of whether you are carrying on a financial services business in Australia.
 The courts stress that whether a body corporate’s activities constitute ‘carrying on a business in Australia’ depends on the factual circumstances.
 Cases indicate that the degree to which a body corporate’s activities in Australia are conducted with system, regularity and continuity generally determines whether the activities can be characterised as ‘carrying on a business in Australia’.”

 The Australian Securities and Investments Commission (ASIC) oversees the financial services and credit industries and is responsible for the licensing regime.
-ASIC operates a tightly regulated financial services market and at present, it is difficult for Australian entities to obtain CFD and FX financial services licences.
+ASIC operates a tightly regulated financial services market, and at present, it is difficult for Australian entities to obtain CFD and FX financial services licences.
 It is well known that ASIC has not granted a CFD or FX dealer AFS Licence for some time.

-In addition to not needing an AFS Licence, foreign CFD and FX brokers are relieved of certain disclosure obligations that are imposed on Australian CFD and FX brokers.
-ASIC Regulatory Guide 121 (RG121) states that where an entity is relying on Reg 7.6.02AG, the entity is exempt from providing its clients with a Product Disclosure Statement.
+In addition to not needing an AFS Licence, foreign CFD and FX brokers are also relieved of certain disclosure obligations that are imposed on Australian CFD and FX brokers.
+ASIC Regulatory Guide 121 (RG121) states that where an entity is relying on Reg 7.6.02AG the entity is exempt from providing its clients with a Product Disclosure Statement.